 From Target to Dropbox to Home Depot to Snapchat, the past few years have seen major brands suffer massive data breaches.
-These companies and many, many others fell victim to phishing schemes, viruses, malware, aggressive hackers, and other major cyber-threats.
+These companies and many, many others fell victim to phishing schemes, viruses, malware, aggressive hackers, and other major cyber-threats and have required help of computer repairs maroubra to fix their computers.
 The consequences ranged from massive exposure of customer credit card information (Target) to stolen personal information of past employees (Snapchat).
 In virtually all data breaches, there is tarnishing of the brand’s PR image, and customers or employees are forced into inconvenient situations.

 I’ve asked Nicholas Raba, Founder and President of SecureMac.com to share his insight with us.
 SecureMac is a company devoted to Mac Security.
 Nicholas has written extensively about computer security, with articles appearing in both magazines and books, and often gives speeches at security conferences.